Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Introduction

-\item \textbf{Multi-Round Demands}: In \cref{sec:mult} we consider the setting of~\cite{DBLP:conf/sigecom/BanerjeeFT23} with multi-round demands (agents need the resource for intervals of rounds) with independent value distribution.
-We then recover our per-agent utility guarantees in~\cref{eq:intro:general_bound} (up to $\order*{\sqrt T}$ terms), with two caveats: $(i)$ \dmmf needs to know the horizon $T$ and use a parameter $r$ to limit how many multi-round demands agents get, and $(ii)$ the parameter $r$ is tuned according to $\b$ (see \cref{thm:mult:guar}).
-This means that to get distribution dependent guarantees, we need to have symmetric agents, and the principal needs to know the distribution and tune $r$ accordingly.
-Setting $r$ independent of the value distributions also lets us recover the $\nicefrac{1}{2}$ robustness guarantee under \dmmf, matching the guarantee for pseudo-markets shown in \cite{DBLP:conf/sigecom/BanerjeeFT23} (who further showed this is tight for \emph{any} mechanism under worst-case distributions).
+\paragraph{Multi-Round Demands} In \cref{sec:mult}, we consider the setting of~\cite{DBLP:conf/sigecom/BanerjeeFT23} with multi-round demands (agents need the resource for intervals of rounds) with independent value distribution.
+We recover our per-agent utility guarantees in~\cref{eq:intro:general_bound} (up to $\order*{\sqrt T}$ terms), with two caveats: $(i)$ \dmmf needs to know the horizon $T$ and use a parameter $r$ to limit how many multi-round demands agents get, and $(ii)$ the parameter $r$ is tuned according to $\b$ (see \cref{thm:mult:guar}).
+This means that to get distribution-aware guarantees, we need to have symmetric agents, and the principal needs to know the distribution and tune $r$ accordingly.
+Setting $r$ independent of the value distributions also lets us recover the $\frac{1}{2}$ robustness guarantee under \dmmf, matching the guarantee for pseudo-markets shown in \cite{DBLP:conf/sigecom/BanerjeeFT23} (who further showed this is tight for \emph{any} mechanism under worst-case distributions).

-\item \textbf{Impossibility results}: Finally in \cref{sec:imp}, we study impossibility results under the \dmmf mechanism.
-For single-round demands, we show that agent $i$ cannot guarantee more than a $\g_i / (1+\g_i)$ fraction of her ideal utility, making our guarantee in \cref{eq:intro:correlated} tight up to a constant factor (\cref{cor:imp:markov}).
-For multi-round demands, we show that the use of the parameter $r$, as well as the need to tune it according to the aggressiveness level $\b$, is necessary: our bound in \cref{thm:mult:guar} is tight for every $r$ and $\b$, up to additive $\order*{\sqrt T}$ terms (\cref{thm:mult:imp}). \end{itemize}
+\paragraph{Impossibility results} Finally, in \cref{sec:imp}, we study impossibility results.
+For single-round demands, we first show that no mechanism can guarantee every agent more than a $1 - \frac{1}{e}$ fraction of her ideal utility (\cref{thm:imp:ind}).
+For the \dmmf mechanism, we show that agent $i$ cannot guarantee more than a $\frac{\g_i}{1+\g_i}$ fraction of her ideal utility, making our guarantee for dependant values tight up to a constant factor (\cref{cor:imp:markov}).
+For multi-round demands, we show that the use of the parameter $r$ in \dmmf, as well as the need to tune it according to the aggressiveness level $\b$, is necessary: our bound in \cref{thm:mult:guar} is tight for every $r$ and $\b$, up to additive $\order*{\sqrt T}$ terms (\cref{thm:mult:imp}).
+We believe that studying the limitations of the \dmmf mechanism is important, as it is often employed in practice \cite{DBLP:conf/osdi/VuppalapatiF0CK23}.

-\paragraph{Challenges and Technical Novelty} As with most online mechanisms with state, analyzing the \dmmf mechanism is challenging.
-Even if every agent has a time-invariant strategy (like the $\b$-aggressive strategy we propose) then the mechanism determines an unbounded random walk on the space $\N^n$ of the agents' allocations.
-This random process can become even more complicated when examining robust guarantees, where the other agents act adversarially, and therefore might have strategies that depend both on the time and the agents' current allocations.